yangke/cluehunter/docs/source/quick_start.rst

 Install
 --------------------
 ClueHunter depends on `graphviz <http://www.graphviz.org/>`_ to generate the picture from the dot file.
-Others dependencies are installed by default in Ubuntu-14.04 system.
+Others dependencies are installed in Ubuntu-14.04 system by default.

 List of dependencies: